-It is not possible to read a NAND flash single cell, or even a single page.
-The page, and the cells within it, need to be isolated within the block.
-To do this the pages not being read in the block are temporarily disabled.
+To read a single page, and the cells within it, the page needs to be isolated from the other pages within the block.
+To do this the pages not being read are temporarily disabled.

-All cells in the same block row (a page) are connected with a Word Line.
-All cells in the same block column (cell offset) are connected with a Bit Line.
+At this point cells become transistors, which is what they really are.
+All transistors in the same block row (a page) are connected in parallel with a Word Line to the transistors' gates.
+All transistors in the same block column (cell offset) are chained in series with a Bit Line connecting the drain to the source.
 At the end of each bit line is a sense amplifier.
 When a read takes place a pass-through voltage is applied to all word lines except the page being read.
-The pass-through voltage is close to or higher than the highest possible threshold and opens all cells in the block that are not being read.
-All bit lines then have a reference voltage applied.
-As the cells in the page being read have not had the pass-through voltage applied they will respond to the reference voltage and trigger the sense amplifier.
+The pass-through voltage is close to or higher than the highest possible threshold voltage and forces the transistors in all pages not being read to close whether they have a stored charge or not.
+All bit lines are energised with a low current.

-It can be seen from this that to read one page in a block requires that all cells in every page receive either a pass-through or one or more reference voltages.
+It can be seen from this that to read one page in a block requires that all transistors in every page in the block receive either a pass-through or one or more reference voltages.
 It also appears that this will still apply even if some or all of the other pages in the block are empty.
 This becomes significant in Read Disturbance below.

 The most significant aspect of NAND flash, the widest fork in the HDD/SSD path, and the fundamental, pivotal factor in what follows, is that data can only be written to an empty SSD page.
 This is not new, nor is it in any way unknown, but it has the greatest implications for data security and recovery.